Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues clearly point to narratives (eliminating animal), and chemical compositions (pointing to mineral, eliminating animal).
-They effectively steer away from the correct answer and are believable in their respective contexts.
+Both fake clues clearly point away from 'animal' by referring to abstract concepts like 'entity' or 'fictional characters' which are more strongly associated with the other choices.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices